huar2/huar2.github.io/_posts/2018-12-06-third-year-project.md

 If you want to see how the the site works, please send me your Github username so I can add you as a guest.

 ## Access
-If you want to try out the project yourself you can email me at rayrayhua@outlook.com
+If you want to try out the project yourself, you can email me at rayrayhua@outlook.com